Babayev633/chatbot/README.md

 domain.yml - the domain file, including bot response templates

-store.db - open with sqlitestudio
+store.db - open with sqlitestudio (if used integral database)

 NOTE:
 Project is not done yet.